Pretty much every fast-growing online business you know has been fuelled by some form of growth capital.

-You won’t have many customers and your revenue is likely to be patchy in these early stages.
+You won’t have many customers and your revenue is likely to be patchy in these beginning stages.
 Although angels are taking a risk by investing in your business, this risk is often offset by government tax rebates.

 Angel investors add a lot of value in the early days because:

 - they can introduce you to their more valuable connections, including potential customers or suppliers